 The Passive Location Ranging measurement reporting follows the same rules and procedures for the measurement reporting for TB Ranging described in subclause 11.22.6.4.3.4 (“TB Ranging Measurement Sounding Phase”), unless explicitly stated otherwise.

+Figure 11-36u—Passive TB Ranging measurement reporting phase (#1578)

 The last phase of the Passive Location Ranging measurement sequence is the Passive Location Ranging measurement reporting phase and is transmitted a SIFS time after the Passive location ranging measurement sounding phase.
+See Figure 11-36u (Passive TB Ranging measurement reporting phase) for a depiction of the Passive TB Ranging measurement reporting phase.

 In the Passive Location Ranging measurement reporting phase, an RSTA shall send a Location Measurement Report frame and the LMR Subvariant Ranging Trigger to one or more ISTAs that sent an HE Ranging NDP in the preceding passive location ranging measurement sounding phase.
-An ISTA addressed by the LMR Subvariant Ranging Trigger frame shall transmit an ISTA Passive Location Measurement Report frame a SIFS time after the LMR Subvariant Ranging Trigger frame transmission.
+An ISTA addressed by the LMR Subvariant Ranging Trigger frame shall transmit an ISTA Passive Location Measurement Report frame a SIFS time after the LMR Subvariant Ranging Trigger frame transmission to report its ISTA2RSTA LMR.

-The ISTA Passive Location Measurement Report frame is defined in subclause 9.6.7.49 (ISTA Passive Location Measurement Report frame format) ).
-The ISTA Passive Location Measurement Report frame contains an ISTA Passive Location Measurement Report element, see Subclause 9.4.2.285 (ISTA Passive Location Measurement Report element), containing the TOD time stamp for the I2R NDP that the ISTA transmitted, the TOA time stamp of the R2I NDP that the ISTA received from the RSTA, the CFO of the ISTA with respect to the RSTA, and optionally the TOAs for I2R NDPs received from other ISTAs participating in the Passive Location Ranging Polling-Sounding-Reporting triplet identified by a Dialog Token included in the report.
+The ISTA Passive Location Measurement Report frame is defined in subclause 9.6.7.49 (ISTA Passive Location Measurement Report frame format) The ISTA Passive Location Measurement Report frame contains an ISTA Passive Location Measurement Report element, see Subclause 9.4.2.285 (ISTA Passive Location Measurement Report element), containing the TOD time stamp for the I2R NDP that the ISTA transmitted, the TOA, or in addition the PS-TOA, time stamp of the R2I NDP that the ISTA received from the RSTA, the CFO of the ISTA with respect to the RSTA, and optionally the TOAs, or in addition PS-TOAs, for I2R NDPs received from other ISTAs participating in the Passive Location Ranging Polling-Sounding-Reporting triplet identified by a Dialog Token included in the report.

 The ISTA Passive Location Measurement Report frame shall include an entry for the ISTA's I2R NDP TOD. (#1169)

+The ISTA shall set the More subfield in the More & N Timestamp Measurements Report field in the ISTA Passive TB Ranging Measurement Report element contained in the ISTA Passive TB Ranging Measurement Report frame to 1 if it has more timestamps ready to report but does not have space in its allocated resources by the RSTA for ISTA Passive TB Ranging Measurement Report frame.
+Else the ISTA shall set the More subfield to 0.

-The RSTA shall send two RSTA Broadcast Passive Location Measurement Report frames a SIFS time after receiving the ISTA Passive Location Measurement Report frames from the ISTAs. .
+The RSTA shall send the Primus and Secundus RSTA Broadcast Passive Location Measurement Report frames, the Primus a SIFS time after receiving the ISTA Passive Location Measurement Report frames from the ISTAs and the Secundus a SIFS following the Primus.
+See Figure 11-36u (Passive TB Ranging measurement reporting phase). (#2218)

 The Primus RSTA Broadcast Passive Location Measurement Report frame containing the following is transmitted first: